 The first layer applied to the metal panel of a vehicle is primer.
-Primer is designed to make the panel uniform so as to allow the paint colour to be evenly applied to it.
+Primer is designed to make the panel uniform so as to allow the paint color to be evenly applied to it.
 Primer on modern cars is thinner than it used to be owing to advances in panel stamping technology, meaning the panels are being supplied in better, more even condition.
 As a result primer thickness these days, while varying according to auto manufactures and individual plant operating processes, is usually between 8 microns and 38 microns.

 The second layer is the base color coat, a semi-gloss layer that actually gives the panel its final color.
 Again, as panels these days are of a more consistent quality, this layer is much thinner than it used to be.
-If the color requires a flake or pearlescance to it, this is usually mixed in at this level.
+If the color requires a flake or pearlescence to it, this is usually mixed in at this level.
 The thickness of this layer ranges from 13 microns to 38 microns.

-The final layer is the clear coat, an optically clear layer of paint designed to protect the base colour from UV degradation and oxidation.
+The final layer is the clear coat, an optically clear layer of paint designed to protect the base color from UV degradation and oxidation.
 The thickness of this layer ranges from 38 microns to 102 microns.

 Caused by a buffer with a foam pad or a rough towel.
 Can easily be corrected with the proper machine and products

 Usually caused by rubbing your car’s finish while it’s dirty or using a dirty towel to wipe it off.
 This is a little tougher to correct and is deeper than typical marring.
 Usually requires two or more steps with a machine polisher to correct.